AgentMetal

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool gets exact payment requirements for provisioning a plan for N days, specifying payment methods (USDC via x402, card) and distinguishes from sibling tools which deal with server info and plan listing.
+Clearly states it gets payment requirements for renting a plan for N days, specifying payment methods (USDC via x402 on Base + card) and distinguishes from sibling tools (get_server, list_plans, list_servers) by focusing on payment rather than provisioning.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.